TinyCircuits/Thumby-Website/docs/Code-Editor/Submit-Game.md

 * *GameName/GameName.py* - The main file of your game that references any other files, like a .bin or .raw image you use in the game - include all files needed for your main game file to work!
 * *GameName/arcade_description.txt* - Include the title of your game, a short description, your name, and the version of your game.
 Add any instructions important to play your game.
-This text is displayed when hovering over your game in the IDE Arcade.
+This text is displayed when hovering over your game in the Thumby Arcade.
 * *GameName/arcade_title_video.webm* - A .webm video of gameplay.
-Use the video camera 🎥 button in the Emulator panel of the IDE to record a .webm of gameplay.
+Use the video camera 🎥 button in the Emulator panel of the Thumby Code Editor Website to record a .webm of gameplay.
 Zoom in to at least 8x to provide a good quality video.
 The zoom factor displays in the bottom left of the Emulator.

 ---